vonforus/vonforus/README.md

 - 👋 Hello, this is Von!
-- 🌱 I program when I'm not writing, drawing or gaming.
+- 🌱 I program when I'm not doing art and gaming.
 - 📫 Check out my [carrd](https://vonforus.carrd.co/).